Top Small Business Grants in California 2025

 What is the easiest SBA loan to get approved for?

-There’s no guarantee you’ll get approved for any SBA loan, but SBA microloans may be one of the easier ones to get if you’re a new business owner.
+There’s no guarantee you’ll get approved for any SBA loan, but SBA microloans may be one of the easier types to get if you’re a new business owner.
 Startups may be eligible for SBA microloans of up to $50K.
 If you’re looking for a streamlined application process, SBA Express working capital loans are an option you may consider.

 Photo credit: iStock/andreswd

-SoFi's marketplace is owned and operated by SoFi Lending Corp.
-See SoFi Lending Corp. licensing information below.
-Advertising Disclosures: SoFi receives compensation in the event you obtain a loan through SoFi’s marketplace.
-This affects whether a product or service is featured on this site and could affect the order of presentation.
+Advertising Disclosures: The preliminary options presented on this site are from lenders and providers that pay SoFi compensation for marketing their products and services.
+This affects whether a product or service is presented on this site.
 SoFi does not include all products and services in the market.
 All rates, terms, and conditions vary by provider.
+See SoFi Lending Corp. licensing information below.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.